Protecting Injured Victims in Virginia Since 1972.

-Being involved in an any accident is traumatizing.
+Being involved in any accident is traumatizing.
 But being involved in a truck accident can turn your life upside down.
 The severity of these accidents can cause serious bodily harm, irreversible damage, and weeks or months’ worth of healing time and lost wages.
 Aside from your injuries, dealing with insurers and doctors can leave you feeling alone and overwhelmed.
 That is why it is so important to get the right type of support — from local Virginia truck accident lawyers with more than 40 years of experience helping the community.

 Tronfeld West & Durrett are those attorneys.
 We have been helping personal injury victims in Richmond, Virginia and the surrounding areas get fair compensation for their losses since 1972.
 We know Virginia truck accident law and we can use our knowledge to make sure you do not have to fight an injury lawsuit alone.
-Click here to see The 10 Most Dangerous Intersections in Richmond and Petersburg, Virginia.

 Truck laws in Virginia can be very complex, but with the right help and guidance, you can ensure that you receive adequate compensation for your losses.
 If you were involved in a serious truck accident, let the attorneys at Tronfeld West & Durrett handle the complex rigors of the judicial system so you can focus on getting your life back on track.